BabatundeOnabajo/Microsoft-Office-Sources-and-Destinations-Package-for-Amplitude/README.md

 # Microsoft-Office-Destinations-for-Amplitude
-Up until the point of creating this code, Amplitude - the digital analytics company headquarted in the United States and founded in 2014 - offered a wide range of sources and destinations ranging from Amazon Web Services (AWS) through to Shopify.
+Up until the point of creating this repository, Amplitude - the digital analytics company headquarted in the United States and founded in 2014 - offered a wide range of sources and destinations ranging from Amazon Web Services (AWS) through to Shopify.
 However, there was no clear or apparent source/destination for Microsoft Office.

 # Instructions